 5. Invest in Team Building

 In today’s workplace, team building is even more important.
 There are numerous reasons for this, one of which is that employees spend half of their waking hours at work.
-While it may appear that you spend most of your day working, there is still time for personal interactions.
+While you may spend most of your day working, there is still time for personal interactions.
 According to a study conducted by the Society for Human Resource Management, 90% of workers surveyed feel disconnected from their co-workers.

 Virtual meetings and breakout sessions aid in team communication and collaboration.
 They are especially beneficial for remote teams where face-to-face meetings are not always possible.
 Another advantage of virtual meetings is that they enable people to participate from wherever they are, whether at home, the office, or elsewhere.